-After spending a lazy Saturday afternoon over a cappuccino in my favorite local coffee shop, I wandered across the street attracted by a painted bronze sculpture in the window.
+After spending a lazy Saturday afternoon savouring a cappuccino at my favorite local coffee shop, I wandered across the street attracted by a painted bronze sculpture in the window.
 The naked female figure had been captured in a moment of ecstasy with her head thrown back and her arms reaching skywards.

-I was immediately attracted to the sculptures that he referred to as his ‘angels’.
-They are the newest creations of layered, oxidized bronze and are an examination of the interior of the human body, both figuratively and literally.
+I was immediately attracted to the sculptures that he referred to as his "angels".
+They were created with layers of oxidized bronze and are an examination of the interior of the human body, both figuratively and literally.

 Walking through the gallery with him it was hard not to notice the influence that the great Renaissance sculptor, Michelangelo, has had on his process.

 I stayed long past closing time, excited to have the rare opportunity to talk to the creator of such beautiful sculpture.
 With no chance of taking the work home (his sculptures sell from $12,000-$40,000), Ward was kind enough to give me a copy of his portfolio, which I have been lusting over ever since.

 For more information on other exhibitions (he has them all over the world) check out his website.